 The connector sends the AD data every 5-7 minutes if there are changes, using an HTTPS connection on port 443 TCP.
 It can take an hour or longer for changes to reflect on the Umbrella dashboard though.

 The connector stores this data locally as well in

 .ldif files contained within C:\Program Files\OpenDNS\OpenDNS Connector\ADSync.
 To find out exactly what is being synchronized to Umbrella, you can look at these files.
 At install time, you have the option to turn off the local storage of

 The following firewall/ACL requirements ensure that AD Connectors can communicate with the Umbrella cloud services and domain controllers:

 - Initial registration with the Umbrella API and the Umbrella dashboard.

 - Health status reporting in Umbrella dashboard.

-Required to maintain the Online Certificate Status Protocol (OCSP) and certificate revocation lists (CRL) portion of the SSL Revocation.
+Check for certificate revocations through the Online Certificate Status Protocol (OCSP) and certificate revocation lists (CRLs).

-If any issues are seen around communication to Umbrella, we recommend checking for any Layer-7 application proxies that might be blocking/dropping some data.
-A common case is the inspect feature on Cisco devices that act on protocols such as DNS/HTTP/HTTPS:
+If you experience any issues when communicating with Umbrella, we recommend that you check for any Layer-7 application proxies that might be blocking or dropping some data.
+A common case is the inspect feature on Cisco devices that act on protocols such as DNS, HTTP, and HTTPS:

 You can restart the connector by restarting the OpenDNS Connector service on the connector system.
-Restarting the connector will trigger a full synchronization of AD objects (and not just the changes from the previous sync) to Umbrella.
+Restarting the connector triggers a full synchronization of AD objects (and not just the changes from the previous sync) to Umbrella.